 I don’t know about you, but little irritates me more when traveling than spending unnecessary money on a mediocre or awful meal.
 Especially in a place like France, where you’d expect pretty much any restaurant to be serving at least decent fare, it’s both surprising and disappointing when you get a lemon– and ended up forking over a huge chunk of your daily food budget.

 Avoid these sorts of places at all costs.
 And while I’m not suggesting that areas with high tourist traffic house only bad restaurants (this is obviously untrue), there are a few ways to figure out which ones to steer clear of.
-See more in my full guide to avoiding tourist traps and scams in Paris and France.
+See more on how to avoid tourist traps and scams in Paris and around France, and our guide to steering clear of bad food in Paris.

 7. Check for special offers and discounts at select restaurants.